Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 3. Follow the on-screen instructions to complete the activation.

 The activation process only takes a few minutes.
-It registers your equipment with Comcast and turns on access to begin using your new high-speed internet connection.
+It registers your equipment with Comcast and turns on access so you can begin using your internet connection.

 Contacting Xfinity Customer Support